andre-st/goodreads-toolbox/GOODTIPS.md

   _"region-..."_.
 Goodreads sorts shelf lists in alphabetical order.
   Related but scattered shelves impair findability.
   - I moved shelves that are useful to me alone to the _end_ of the list by prefixing them with Unicode 0x3161: ㅡ
-  - pseudo sub-shelves _"computer-history"_, _"computer-networks"_ have an extra _"computer"_ super-shelf which contains _all_ books from the children shelves
+  - pseudo sub-shelves _"computer-history"_, _"computer-networks"_ have an extra _"computer"_ super-shelf which contains _all_ books from the sub-shelves

 - **Creating a "more-urgent" shelf** from unread books